 Hungry?
-You soon will be, as we take a closer look at the most popular traditional cakes served up in Norway.
+You soon will be!
+Baking remains a popular traditional activity in many Norwegian households.
+Let's take a closer look at some of the most popular traditional cakes served up in Norway.

-Cakes are awesome.
-One of the great joys of travelling is discovering new foods, and cakes are one of those areas that really allow us to zoom in on local culture.
-Norway is no exception!
+I think we can all agree, cakes are awesome!
+One of the great joys of travelling is discovering new foods.
+Cakes are one of those things that really allow us to zoom in on a country's culture.
+I'm delighted to say that Norway is no exception!

 I do see a lot of similarities between ‘cake culture' in Britain and Norway.
-But then who doesn't love sitting down with a slice of cake a cup of coffee?
-Let's get started…
+But then who doesn't love sitting down with a slice of cake and a cup of coffee?

 Norwegian cream cake

 Bløtkake is probably the best-known and most-eaten cake on this list.
 It provides the perfect sweet finish to any celebratory meal, and is eaten year-round.

 The cake itself isn't difficult to make, but you'll need to practice your decorating skills to get it looking as good as those in these pictures!

 A bløtkake is simply a sponge cake, horizontally sliced into three, filled with cream, and usually topped with icing.
 It's a very traditional recipe, and every grandmother in Norway will have their own variant!

 Kvæfjordkake is often labelled as ‘the world’s best’.
 The meringue, vanilla cream and almond-packed sponge cake is known and enjoyed throughout the land and considered by some to be Norway’s national cake.

 The key ingredient is eggs.
 The whites are used to make the crisp, chewy almond meringue, and the yolks to make both the sponge base and the custard filling.